 And so Cerinthus stirred the circumcised multitudes up over Peter on his return to Jerusalem by saying, ‘He went in to men uncircumcised.’

 In the above quote, Epiphanius makes reference to Acts 11, which had Peter assuming the same role the Apostle Paul held in Galatians 2.
-In Acts 11, Peter convinces his community that eating with the uncircumcised is acceptable, which is in direct contrast to Paul’s description of Cephas in Galatians.
+In Acts 11, Peter convinces his community that eating with (and like) the uncircumcised is acceptable, which is in direct contrast to Paul’s description of Cephas in Galatians.
 This Petrine incident seems a striking rewrite of his actual position, recreating him as an Orthodoxical “Super Apostle.”

 The fact that Cerinthus inherited Cephas’ original role, while Peter was reworked into Paul, makes for an intriguing speculation: Cerinthus was the person at the root of Paul’s Cephas.

 It could very well be the case that Cerinthus was not the mastermind I imagine.
 He might simply have been a 2-bit early heretic that history barely remembers.
 But that is not the indication I get.
 I see indications that Christianity’s original mystery origins was later hijacked by people who saw a political opportunity to rework Christianity into a religion with mass appeal, and which was acceptable to the political actors in Rome.